mediapills/dependency-injection/README.rst

 Fetching the Service Creation Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you access an object, Injector automatically calls the anonymous function
+When you access an object, ``Container`` automatically calls the anonymous
-that you defined, which creates the service object for you.
-If you want to get
+function that you defined, which creates the service object for you.
+If you
-raw access to this function, you can use the ``raw()`` method:
+want to get raw access to this function, you can use the ``raw()`` method:

 .. code-block:: python